Manage User Sync Rules

 - Leave as-is to select the Default Welcome Email template, which you can click Preview to display its contents.

-- Next, select a default language for your directory group, which will display the following in language you select:
+- Next, select a default language for your directory group, which will display the following in your selected language:

 - Welcome Email